Updated in 2023

 What does DataCamp do?

-DataCamp offers a variety of courses on topics under the data science umbrella.
+DataCamp offers a variety of courses on topics that live under the data science umbrella.
 Students can choose to take courses or enroll in a skill or career track.
-There are 312 courses on a variety of topics, such as data engineering, reporting, probability, and others.
+There are 357 courses on a variety of topics, such as data engineering, reporting, probability, and others.
 Courses are typically 4 hours long.

 Skill tracks guide students to proficiency in a specific technology, methodology or domain, like R/Python programming, machine learning, modeling, and more.
 These skill tracks include multiple courses on the subject and typically take between 12-28 hours to complete.